Acktarius/launchapear/README.md

 # launchapear
 launch a pear app using a link

+## DISCLAIMER
+Only launch link you trust !

 ## check
 make sure *launchapear.sh* and *shortcut_installer.sh* are executable,
 if not :